kerimoyle/cellml-specification/src/reference/informative/informC11_interpretation_of_variable_resets1_car.rst

       Understanding reset variables and test variables

-    Consider the following model which simulates an old-fashioned automatic gearbox in a car, which changes gears in order to reduce the engine speed, but maintain the road speed.
+    Consider the following model which simulates an old-fashioned automatic gearbox in a car, which changes gears in order to reduce the engine revolutions while maintaining the road speed.
     In this example we will consider that the road speed is an input, and the selection of a gear ratio is an output.

     .. code::

       model: LearningToDrive
         └─ component: Car
-            ├─ variable: road_speed (kph)
+            ├─ variable: road_speed [kph]
             ├─ component: Engine
-            │   └─ variable: revs (hertz)
+            │   └─ variable: revs [hertz]
             └─ component: Gearbox
-                └─ variable: ratio (dimensionless)
+                └─ variable: ratio [dimensionless]

     .. container:: toggle